johnaziz57/book-management-system/Readme.md

 # TODO

-1. Mark creation of books as transactional
-2. Users can borrow/return books
+1. Users can borrow/return books
-3. Users must borrow only 1 book.
+2. Users must borrow only 1 book.
 They have to return the book before borrowing a new one
-4. Finish create controller, with duplicate/ without author/ with author
+3. Finish create controller, with duplicate/ without author/ with author
-5. Make it restful
+4. Make it restful
-6. Error resistance
+5. Error resistance
-7. Pagination
+6. Pagination
-8. Maybe change to webflux
+7. Maybe change to webflux

+# Doing

-9. Write Tests
+1. Write Tests

 # DONE